 2. Keep your friends away from your website

 Don't hire cousin Jodie or your best friend's art school roommate to build your website.
 Cheap hires make cheap-looking websites, regardless of their intentions.
 Your website will be (at the very least) the face of your business.
 It's the last place you should cut corners.

-Either build the website yourself using established off-the-shelf tools (which are very affordable) or hire a vetted professional web developer.
 A freelancer will likely run you around $1000.
 A full-fledged agency a few thousand.
 A website can be pricey but it will be worth the investment.

 3. Use a website builder

 Of the platforms available, website builders will be the easiest to use.
 Popular website builders like Wix, Squarespace and Weebly utilize pre-set templates and themes to simplify the creation process.
 If you can drag and drop, you can use a website builder.